 We all experience bloating or constipation from time to time, but both are quite common during pregnancy.
 Once again, those changing hormones are the culprit.
 They slow down digestion, which can cause a buildup of air in the gut and lead to constipation.

-Early on, bloating or constipation may be mild and accompanied with other pregnancy symptoms.
-But – as a heads up – if you really are pregnant, these symptoms may stick around throughout your whole pregnancy.
+Early on, bloating or constipation may be mild and accompanied by other pregnancy symptoms.
+But if you really are pregnant, these symptoms may stick around throughout your whole pregnancy.

 12. Sensitivity to smell